 Example 1

-Let's see the simple example to get the lower bound of given key:
+Let's examine a straightforward example to retrieve the minimum bound of a specified key:

 #include <iostream>